Contact InformationChristian Dallavis

 Educational Research Association, New York City.

-Dr. Dallavis joined the Notre Dame faculty in Summer 2008 and now serves as director of the Notre Dame ACE Academies, a partnership initiative designed to increase access to high-quality educational opportunities for disadvantaged children by promoting engagement between the University and individual urban Catholic schools.
+Dr. Dallavis joined the Notre Dame faculty in Summer 2008 and now serves as senior director of Leadership Programs for ACE.
 Dallavis, whose doctoral dissertation examined historical and contemporary urban Catholic schooling in an immigrant community, spent 18 months researching and evaluating high-performing urban schools to develop the ND ACE Academy model.